Jdickson96/Sparta-Global-Training-Code/Core_QFQS.md

 #### What is the difference between a multidimensional array and a jagged array?

 #### Why is representing Dates and Times complicated?

+Representing Dates and Times is complicated as it is culture dependent (as differing cultures use different calendar systems) as well as issues from the differing global time zones.
+The final issue is the presence of leap years and leap seconds within the gregorian calendar system.

 #### What is string parsing?